-So, you have cut out all those pesky carbs, upped your fats and are following The LCHF Approach, but are not seeing the results you were expecting.
+So, you have cut out all those pesky carbs, upped your fats and are following the LCHF approach, but are not seeing the results you were expecting.
 Perhaps you have a health condition such as Insulin Resistance or PCOS which may require some extra vigilance to heal, or you may want to try and speed up your weight loss results.
-Part 3 of our Keto Approaches series delves further into some of the experimenting you can do to find the keto that works for you.
+The keto tracking instalment in the keto beginners series delves further into some of the tracking you can do to find the keto that works for you.

 Net carbs vs Total carbs

-The first step in refining your LCHF lifestyle can be to start counting your carbs.
-There are two different ways of counting your carbs: total carbs and net carbs.
+There are two different ways of counting your carbs; total carbs and net carbs.

-Net carbs is the carbohydrate amount minus the fibre.
+Net carbs is the carbohydrate amount minus any fibre it contains.
 Some people like to work on 20g net carbs per day as this allows you to increase your green leafy vegetable intake.
-Vegetables contain some carbs but they also contain fiber.
+Vegetables contain some carbs but they also contain fibre.
 To find out the net carbs of things like vegetables it is useful to use a tracking app as there is no label to refer to.
 For example, 1 cup of almonds has 28g total carbs and 16.2g fibre making the net carbs 11.8g.

-There are several different tools available to help count carbs.
+There are several different tools available to help count your macros.
 Here are a few of them.